nayanamangalpalli/calculator-behavior/subtraction.md

 Then -  repetition of - in odd number considers b as negative\
         performs subtraction operation\
-        repeatition of - in even number considers b as positive\
+        repetition of - in even number considers b as positive\
         performs addition operation

 ## Scenario: subtraction of decimals